-Fans of the iconic Star Wars films can combine a look behind the movie magic with a dose of history at one of Ireland’s most important early Christian sites, the idyllic and magical Skelligs Islands.
-Featured in the latest instalment of the franchise, The Force Awakens, it’s no surprise that filmmakers chose to set part of the film on this secluded UNESCO world heritage sites; as Irish poet GB Shaw noted in 1910, it’s an “incredible, impossible, mad place” that’s “part of our dream world.”
-But what makes this sacred site so special?
+With its idyllic and magical charm, it’s no surprise that filmmakers chose to set part of the film on this secluded UNESCO world heritage site; as Irish poet GB Shaw noted in 1910, it’s an “incredible, impossible, mad place” that’s “part of our dream world.”

 Views from the monastery